mattheusv/mattheusv.github.io/content/how-postgres-compile-sql.md

-# How PostgreSQL actually compile SQL?
+# How PostgreSQL compile SQL?

 A few days ago, [@eatonphil](https://twitter.com/eatonphil) organized a Postgres Internals wehack group on Discord for people interested in